 - how corporate management norms shape public sector organizations.

-Visitors also participate in other events and seminars organized by Weatherhead Center programs, as well as the several organizational research symposia throughout the Boston metropolitan area, such as the MIT-Harvard Economic Sociology Seminar and research workshops in the Harvard Sociology and Government Departments, the Center for European Studies, Harvard Kennedy School, Harvard Business School, and MIT.
+Visitors also participate in other events and seminars organized by Weatherhead Center programs, as well as the several organizational research symposia throughout the Boston metropolitan area, including the Economic Sociology Seminar and research workshops in the Harvard Sociology and Government Departments, the Center for European Studies, Harvard Kennedy School, Harvard Business School, and MIT.

 Visitors are selected through an application process that is held twice yearly.
 To apply, please visit the SCANCOR website.
 Should you have any questions, please contact Catherine Nehring for assistance.